Media to challenge judge's sealing of Charleston church murder case

-CHARLESTON, S.C.
-(Reuters) - The South Carolina Press Association is challenging a judge’s order sealing court documents concerning Dylann Roof, the 21-year-old man charged with murdering nine worshippers at a historic black church in Charleston last month, the group said.
+CHARLESTON, S.C., July 14 (Reuters) - The South Carolina Press Association is challenging a judge’s order sealing court documents concerning Dylann Roof, the 21-year-old man charged with murdering nine worshippers at a historic black church in Charleston last month, the group said.

 Bill Rogers, executive director of the South Carolina Press Association, said legal motions were being filed on Tuesday and a hearing is scheduled for Thursday.